 Twelve crew members from this mission ― electronic warfare officer Maj.
 Christopher Goad, fire control officer Capt.
 Gene Strickland, pilot Capt.
 Joseph Tomczak, navigator 1st Lt.
 Nadeem Toor, sensor operator Tech.
 Sgt.
 Gregory Matthews, special missions aviator Tech.
 Sgt.
 Brett Laswell, flight engineer Staff Sgt.
 Dillon Dummit, special missions aviator Staff Sgt.
 Jordan Gelnett, special missions aviator Staff Sgt.
-Jerrel Williams, special missions aviator Senior Airman Cory Smith, sensor operator Senior Airman Nicholas Snyder, and a special missions aviator who wished to remain anonymous ― received DFCs for their effort providing close-air support to 281 American and Afghan special operations forces in Nangahar.
+Jerrel Williams, special missions aviator Staff Sgt.
+Devin Stewart and special missions aviator Senior Airman Cory Smith, sensor operator Senior Airman Nicholas Snyder received DFCs for their effort providing close-air support to 281 American and Afghan special operations forces in Nangahar.

 The troops were receiving enemy fire from within 100 meters when the gunship arrived and engaged the danger-close threat.
 At the same time, the AC crew received an engagement clearance from another team that was suffering casualties.

 The Spooky had to keep pouring continuous fire on the enemy, pushing the 40mm and 105mm cannons past their cooling requirements, the release said.
 The AC-130 began running out of ammunition, so its aircraft commander ordered another gunship to be readied, with even more ammo and fuel.
 The team landed and, as quickly as they could, boarded the fresh gunship to get back in the fight.